RJbalikian/SPRIT-HVSR/README.md

 Aside from the modules in the python standard library, the following package dependencies must be installed in your environment for this package to work

 - [Obspy](https://docs.obspy.org/): Python framework for processing seismological data
-- [Matplotlib](https://matplotlib.org/): Comprehensive library for creating static, animated, and interactive visualizations in python
 - [Numpy](https://matplotlib.org/): "The fundamental package for scientific computing with Python"
 - [Scipy](https://scipy.org/): "Fundamental algorithms for scientific computing in Python"
 - [Pandas](https://pandas.pydata.org): "A fast, powerful, flexible and easy to use open source data analysis and manipulation tool" (Used primarily for exporting and managing results)
+- [pyproj](https://pyproj4.github.io/pyproj/stable/): Module for cartographic projections and coordinate transformations, a python interface to [PROJ](https://proj.org/en/9.2/)
+- [Matplotlib](https://matplotlib.org/): Comprehensive library for creating static, animated, and interactive visualizations in python
+- plotly

+## Dependencies specifically for GUIs
 - [pyqt5-sip](https://pypi.org/project/PyQt5): Python binding of Qt GUI toolkit (used for window selection in jupyter notebooks)
-- [pyproj](https://pyproj4.github.io/pyproj/stable/): Module for cartographic projections and coordinate transformations, a python interface to [PROJ](https://proj.org/en/9.2/)
+- ipython
+- ipywidgets
+- nbformat

 # References
 - <a id="1">[1]</a> <http://sesame.geopsy.org/Delivrables/SESAME-Finalreport_april05.pdf>